Content Catalog Ingestion

 When a customer asks Alexa something, Alexa performs natural language processing (NLP) on the request.
 As a part of that processing, entity resolution (ER) may occur, meaning Alexa identifies parts of the spoken request and resolves it against a list of known information.
 For example, if a customer asks for "movies with Billy Bob Thornton", if Alexa understands that Billy Bob Thornton is an actor, it helps Alexa understand that the customer is asking about video content.
 If we know a specific provider has video content with Billy Bob Thornton, it helps us resolve the request to that provider.

 In addition to the natural language understanding, the ingested catalog content is used to help train automated speech-recognition (ASR) models to translate spoken word into the correct text, particularly for more challenging linguistic translations such as principal and principle, which are homophones.

 - Improved accuracy: Speech recognition accuracy is improved, which improves the customer experience.

 - Versioning support: You can easily roll back to a previous version if needed.

 If you don't provide your content catalog, Alexa will use a generic catalog made up of Gracenote data.
-Gracenote data is available for the English (US), English (UK) and German skills.
+Gracenote data is available for English (IN), English (UK), English (US), and German skills.

 Content Catalog Process